caprover/caprover/README.md

 Captain is a modern automated app deployment & web server manager.
 It's blazingly fast and very robust as it uses Docker, nginx, LetsEncrypt, NetData.

-  - Deploy apps in your own space (Node js, PHP, Python, literally any language!)
+  - Deploy apps in your own space (Node js, PHP, Python, Java literally any language!)
   - Deploying one-click apps is a matter of seconds!
 MongoDB, Parse, MySQL, WordPress, Postgres and many more.
   - Ability to secure your services over HTTPS for FREE, ability to automatically redirect HTTP to HTTPS.
   - Many ways to deploy: upload your source from dashboard, use command line `captainduckduck deploy`, use github, bitbucket, gitlab and other webhooks to automatically trigger a build upon `git push`